ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SSL_Eng.md

 -   SSL_MAX_LISTEN
     : Sets the listen queue maximum size for concurrent SSL connections.
 You should note that more listeners require more memory.
 -   SSL_CIPHER_LIST
     : The candidate cipher algorithm list available for the server and client to use and negotiate with.
 Depending on your security policy, you can specify one or more cipher names and separate them by colons.
-You can check the list at OpenSSL (http://www.openssl.org/) or execute the following command in the shell environment.
+The user can check the list at OpenSSL (http://www.openssl.org/) or execute the following command in the shell environment.

 ```
 $ openssl ciphers